jlempen/Surface-Laptop-3-OpenCore/README.md

 The battery runtime is around five hours.

 > [!TIP]
-> I really recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
+> I highly recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
 The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.
 >
 > In addition, later versions of macOS 14 Sonoma and especially macOS 15 Sequoia also seem to exhibit all kinds of issues and annoyances such as a garbled cursor, sketchy Bluetooth and issues when waking from hibernation.

 > [!IMPORTANT]
 > For macOS to be able to boot on the Surface Laptop 3, the `Secure Boot` option _**must be disabled**_ [in the UEFI](https://github.com/jlempen/Surface-Laptop-3-OpenCore/blob/main/README.md#uefi-settings).
 The boot screen will then display a large red bar with a padlock symbol at the top of the display when Secure Boot is disabled.

+> [!IMPORTANT]
+> If your Surface Laptop 3 randomly shuts down during the macOS installation process, disable the `DisableBDPROCHOT.efi` driver in the `UEFI -> Drivers` section of your `config.plist` file.

 > [!IMPORTANT]
 > The keyboard and trackpad are now working in the installer as well as in the installed OS, but the trackpad will be lagging/skipping every few seconds.
 Furthermore, the keyboard and trackpad will be unresponsive after resuming from hibernation.
 To fix those issues, you **MUST** downgrade the firmware of your `Surface Laptop 3`.
 To do so, [follow these instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).